aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/missing-features-in-apache-poi/_index.md

 ﻿---
-title: Aspose.Words Features Missing in Apache POI
+title: Aspose.Words Features Missing in Apache POI – Aspose.Words for Java
+articleTitle: Aspose.Words Features Missing in Apache POI
+linktitle: Aspose.Words Features Missing in Apache POI
 description: "Aspose.Words for Java allows to perform some operations with documents faster and more conveniently than Apache POI.
 In addition, there are operations that are not supported by Apache POI."
 type: docs
 weight: 20